-- (a) There is hereby established a Planning and Zoning Commission for the Town. - (b) The purposes of the Planning and Zoning Commission are as follows: - (1) To serve as the municipal planning commission in accordance with Article 23, Title 31, C.R.S. - (2) To serve as the municipal zoning commission in accordance with Section 31-23-306, C.R.S. - (3) To serve as the board of appeal or board of review as may be contemplated or required by any Townadopted building or safety code.
+- (a) There is hereby established a Planning and Zoning Commission for the Town. - (b) The purposes of the Planning and Zoning Commission are as follows: - (1) To serve as the municipal planning commission in accordance with Article 23, Title 31, C.R.S. - (2) To serve as the municipal zoning commission in accordance with Section 31-23-306, C.R.S. - (3) To serve as a board of adjustment in accordance with Section 31-23-307, C.R.S. - (4) To serve as the board of appeal or board of review as may be contemplated or required by any Townadopted building or safety code.